There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

-Gas prices near our rental homes South Carolina are often in the news.
+Gas prices are often in the news.
 And the reason is a good one.
-They are among the lowest in the country.
+South Carolina regularly has among the lowest gas prices in the country.

 Gas prices have been on quite a ride these past few years.
 Check out the average prices per gallon of regular unleaded in South Carolina for the week of June 25th of the last five years:

 So far this year, prices at the pump have taken a rise again.
 However, nationally the average price dropped six cents during the last two weeks, landing at $2.95.
 That’s the first price drop in four months.

 Here in South Carolina, the price per gallon fell four cents from just last week.

 Where are the lowest gas prices in the contiguous 48 states?
 Charleston, SC.
 The average here is $2.44 a gallon.